Monday, March 9, 2009

-When God said, "Don't eat the fruit of the tree of the knowledge of good and evil," do you think he intended to keep humans in ignorance for eternity?
-In light of 1 Corinthians 13:12, I believe the correct answer is no. Eventually, had Adam and Eve not eaten the forbidden fruit (at least if you believe it wasn't a foregone conclusion that they would), I think God would have invited them to partake of everything he had, but all things must wait until their time.
+When God said, "Don't eat the fruit of the tree of the knowledge of good and evil," do you think he intended to keep humans in ignorance for all eternity?
+In light of 1 Corinthians 13:12, I believe the correct answer is no. Eventually, had Adam and Eve not eaten the forbidden fruit I think God would have invited them to partake of everything he had.
+But all things must wait until their time.

-Saul, had nothing going on.
+Saul, Israel's first king, had nothing going on before God's promise came his way.
 His complete lack of extraordinariness literally stood head and shoulders above the rest of Israel.
 Out of the blue, God raised him to a perch he never could have ascended to himself.
-One would think God asking him to wait for a sacrifice until his prophet, Samuel, showed up wasn't asking all that much, but Saul couldn't restrain himself against the expectation (and fear).
-How sad for him and his entire family.
+One would think God asking him to wait for a sacrifice until the prophet, Samuel, showed up wasn't asking all that much, but Saul couldn't restrain himself against the expectation and his fear of others.
+How sad that turned out for not only him, but for his entire family.

 I absolutely agree with your thoughts.
 I have experienced this in my life personally.
 By that I also include the experience of impatience and what it has wrought.
 God is a mysterious fellow.
 Sometimes He is quick to act and other times He requires this "waiting" which from our perspective can be a long time.